bmehta/gannett-ui/README.md

 the [Java Development Kit (JDK)][jdk] to be installed on your local machine.
 Check this by running `java -version` from the command line.

-If JDK is not already installed, you can download it [here][jdk-download].